okta/okta-signin-widget/README.md

 ### afterError

-Triggered after the widget encounters an error during an authentication or authorization flow, and page animations have finished.
+The widget will handle most types of errors - for example, if the user enters an invalid password or there are issues authenticating.
+To capture authentication errors after they have been handled and rendered by the Widget, listen to the `afterError` event.
 Returns `context` and `error` objects containing the following properties:

 - `context`:
   - **controller** - Current controller name
 - `error`:
   - **name** - Name of the error triggered
   - **message** - Error message
   - **statusCode** - HTTP status code (if available)
   - **xhr** - HTTP response (if available)

 ```javascript